ccp4/DUI2/README.md

        dui_client url=http://...[URL of the server]

-## Option 2, Installation with git and conda
+## Option 2, Installation everything with conda and git

-This assumes you have already installed DIALS and have a BASH shell active with the DIALS environment sourced, for example: `. dials_env.sh`.
+This assumes you have already installed an Anaconda package manger like `miniconda` and have a BASH shell active with the `conda` command enabled.
+If you have already installed some package, like for example `git` you may skip the step where you install it.

+First update `conda`:

+       conda update conda

-First install `pyside2`:
+Next install `dials`:

+       conda install -c conda-forge dials -y

+Then install `PySide V2`:

-      libtbx.conda install -c conda-forge pyside2
+       conda install -c conda-forge pyside2 -y

+Next install an `HTML` viewer compatible with in `PySide V2`:

+       conda install -c conda-forge pyqtwebengine -y

+Next install `git`:

+       conda install -c conda-forge git -y

-Next clone the DUI2 repository (pre-release branch):
+Finally clone the DUI2 repository (pre-release branch):

        git clone -b v0.999.6  https://github.com/ccp4/DUI2.git

-The same tools as if installed with `curl` and `CCP4` are available, just different ways to invoke them:
+The same tools as if installed with `curl` and `CCP4` are available, just different ways to invoke them.
+Remember that if you are running Dui2 from another directory, to put the full path of the `.py` file:

 1. Fully local App (running both, server and client locally):

-       dials.python DUI2/src/all_local.py
+       python DUI2/src/all_local.py

 2. Server App (Which actually runs Dials commands)

-       dials.python DUI2/src/only_server.py host=MY_HOST port=MY_PORT init_path=/PATH/TO/USER/DATA
+       python DUI2/src/only_server.py host=MY_HOST port=MY_PORT init_path=/PATH/TO/USER/DATA

 3. Client App (GUI front end that talks to the server app)

-       dials.python DUI2/src/only_client.py url=http://...[URL of the server]
+       python DUI2/src/only_client.py url=http://...[URL of the server]